 This is New York, so public transit, particularly the subway is your friend.
 Getting a taxi (sometimes these are green instead of yellow in Brooklyn) is also a time-honored choice, and you won't typically have trouble flagging one in the street.

 Citibike is a popular bike-sharing service.
 We highly recommend taking advantage of this and going for a ride on the Brooklyn Greenway.

 We live here, so we rarely stay in hotels.
 However, there are a few we'd recommend.
 All of these are a short cab or Uber ride from the Marathon and Half Marathon start.

 Not far from the start and Prospect Park in the now-hip Gowanus neighborhood, the Hotel Le Bleu is stylish; nearby is the Union Hotel.
-There is also a Holiday Inn Express, and a Super 8.
+There is also a Holiday Inn Express (use the code RUN for the best rate), and a Super 8.
 The Look Hotel (part of the Ascend family of hotels) is located nearby in Red Hook and would also be a great lodging location for out of town visitors.
 A bit further off in Downtown Brooklyn, there is the Marriott Brooklyn Bridge.

 If you wish to be located near good nightlife and myriad restaurants, The Wythe Hotel in Williamsburg is a great option.

 We're no Zagat, but here are some of our favorite places!

 Hometown BBQ – Our favorite local spot for pit-smoked brisket and pulled pork

 Red Hook Lobster Pound – A local seafood favorite

 Ft.
 Defiance – Oysters, and a rare find for weekday breakfast